 Natural and juridical persons (the latter including the different types of companies such as SAA and Cerrada (SAC), Individual Limited Liability Company (EIRL), Civil Associations, etc.) may apply for both types of accounts and can do so in both domestic and foreign currency.
 US dollar accounts are generally available, and the ability to open an account in another foreign currency will depend on the policies of each financial institution.

-Step 2: Choose a Commercial Bank
+Step 2: Choose a bank in Peru

 There are many options of banks in Peru where you can hold a corporate account.
 You should do research and choose a bank whose services will facilitate your business goals.
 Three popular banks in Peru among foreign companies are: Banco de Crédito del Perú, BBVA Continental, and Scotiabank.

-Step 3: Prepare the Required Documents.
+Step 3: Prepare the required documents.

 Once you have prepared the documents required by your bank, you may request the opening of an account.
 The documents provided by your company will prove the existence of the company and its recognition by the Public Register and the National Superintendency of Taxation Administration (SUNAT).
 The bank will validate them and determine whether your application is successful.
-You should note that even if the documents are valid, a personal or corporate account may be turned down if the applicant has a bad credit rating.
-If you are successful, your account will be opened and you will be sent the details to activate the online banking.

-It is important to note that foreigners who are in Peru as tourists and who have not obtained a foreigner’s card (Carné de Extranjería) will be unable to open a bank account, regardless of what bank they choose or what type of account they are opening.
 This makes sense due to it ensuring that people on tourist visas have limitations when it comes to working and setting up a business in Peru.
 In turn, it ensures that foreigners follow the Peruvian legal system and pay their taxes, relevant once you open a bank account in Peru.

 1. Can I open a corporate bank account online in Peru?